graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 </div>
 <br/>
 <br/>
 If different schemas on your server will use different implementations of the directive you can also specify the directive by name.
 This name is case sensitive and must match the name of the registered directive in the target schema.
+At runtime, the concrete class declared as the directive in each schema will be instantiated and used.

 <div class="sideBySideCode hljs">